 Inspired by last week’s conference, I renewed my focus to consider the story of payments.
 What is the story line that I follow in my head on each implementation?
 How do I help the audience not get lost in SAP screens and industry standards?
 How do I help them find the unifying theme?

 Finally, I struck gold!
 It all came together.
-It’s about…wait, you are coming to the Johannesburg Conference, right?
 I’m afraid I can’t give it all away yet.
-So, for those of you coming to the session, we’ll get into why it is supposed to be people, process, THEN technology instead of technology to solve a process with maybe some business people involved at the very end.
+So, we’ll get into why it is supposed to be people, process, THEN technology instead of technology to solve a process with maybe some business people involved at the very end.
 I’ll continue to blend together strategy with practical implementation insights to make it feel more like those slippers we all want.
 But the payments party is BYOC (Bring Your Own Cocoa).